 (d) How long will it take for the car to reach the end of the hill?

-Solution: (a) Two forces act on the car.
-The normal force perpendicular to the hill, $F_N$, and the weight force, $w=mg$.
+Solution: (a) Two forces act on the car—the normal force perpendicular to the hill, $F_N$, and the weight force, $w=mg$.
 The weight force has two components that are parallel $w_{\parallel}$ and perpendicular $w_{\bot}$ to the inclined plane.

 From the above free-body diagram, we can calculate these components as \begin{align*} w_{\parallel} &=mg\sin\theta \\ &=(1500\times 9.8) \sin 17^\circ \\ &=\boxed{4297.86\,\rm N} \\\\ w_{\bot}&=mg\cos\theta \\&=1500\times 9.8\cos 17^\circ \\&=\boxed{14057.68\,\rm N} \end{align*}